 2.3 Complexity and Software Architecture

-Complex systems have distinct characteristics such as unpredictability, continuous novelty, and heavily connected internal elements, making them very difficult to understand.
+Complex systems have distinct characteristics such as unpredictability, continuous novelty, and heavily connected internal elements, making them difficult to understand.
 Is software complex by that definition?

 However accurate the above statement may be, it does not explain why software is not dull or why a developer’s time is always overbooked.
 To fully address this apparent conflict, we must zoom out a bit.
 Have a look at the following diagram.

-The software product is now embedded in a highly sophisticated and ever-changing ecosystem that includes clients, a global market full of competition, fast-paced scientific advancement, emerging technologies, and natural disasters with tremendous impact on the business (like a global pandemic).
+The software product is now embedded in a highly sophisticated and ever-changing ecosystem that includes clients, a global market full of competition, fast-paced scientific advancement, emerging technologies, and natural disasters with tremendous impacts on the business (like a global pandemic).

 2.4 Agile Software Architecture